igormukhin/twenty/README.md

 [![style: very good analysis][very_good_analysis_badge]][very_good_analysis_link] [![License: MIT][license_badge]][license_link]

+> **⚠️ Important info: This repo is not maintained anymore.
+Feel free to fork this repo and continue developing this app.**

 Twenty is an open source Windows application designed to help you follow the [20-20-20 rule](https://www.medicalnewstoday.com/articles/321536), a simple method to prevent eye strain by taking regular breaks.

 ## Features